 Find more information on creating a COVID-19 workplace safety plan to help make your workplace safer.

 Employers are strongly recommended to support employees in getting vaccinated and staying up to date with their COVID-19 vaccinations.
 Examples of employer support include:

 In addition to COVID-19 vaccination, employers can also strongly encourage workers to get their annual flu shot during the influenza season.

 COVID-19 vaccination policy for a workplace, organization or club

 Niagara Region Public Health strongly supports those organizations who are opting to continue mandatory vaccination policies for their staff and / or members.
 Organizations looking to keep their vaccination policy up to date are recommended to have a policy for two initial doses, a booster dose, and / or a fall / winter 2022 booster dose.

 Learn how to create a COVID-19 vaccination policy if your workplace or organization doesn't currently have one in place.

-Consult with legal and labour relations when designing or updating your workplace COVID-19 vaccination policy.
+For employers, while not necessary, it is encouraged to consult with legal and labour relations when designing or updating your workplace COVID-19 vaccination policy.

 Niagara Region Public Health recommends employers have sick pay for workers so they don't feel economically pressured to come to work and work-from-home options for employees who need to isolate but are well enough to work.